-NUR 598 Directed Project (1-3)
+NUR 598 Directed Project (3)

 A directed project demonstrates a synthesis and integration of advanced nursing theoretical, practice, and research knowledge.
 This course guides the student through the process of completing a directed project.
-Students choosing a directed project will further develop the research translation proposal initiated in NUR 570, expand the review of literature, and complete a project that has relevance for practice and makes a contribution to the discipline of nursing.
-Lecture: 1-3 units.
+Students choosing a directed project will further develop the research proposal initiated in NUR 570, complete a project that has relevance for practice, and makes a contribution to the discipline of nursing.